The time is the 1950s, the place is Berlin

 Americans in Berlin Ciderella Stamp Envelope

-The stamps are printed on high-quality glossy white, water-activated gummed paper.
+The stamps are printed on high-quality white, water-activated gummed paper.
 The sheets are separated into individual stamps using a line perforation machine that produces 11.5 perforation holes every two centimeters.
 The perforations extend from edge to edge.
 The printer's placement technique has been optimized so as to create precise corner holes, avoiding "odd crossings," in as far as possible.
 An unexpected added extra for this project is that the Cinderella-Stamp printer for this project (YourStamps) is located in Berlin.
 That gives the stamps a greater sense of authenticity than they would have, if they were printed somewhere else.

 copyright bar